Me-Dam-Me-Phi

-Me-Dam-Me-Phi is the most important Ancestor worship communal festival in the Ahom religion celebrated by the Ahom people on 31 January every year in memory of the departed.
-It is the manifestation of the concept of ancestor worship that the Ahoms share with other peoples originating from the Tai stock.
-It is a festival to show respect to the departed ancestors and remember their contribution to society.
+Me dam me phi (Ahom:𑜉𑜦𑜧 𑜓𑜪 𑜉𑜦𑜧 𑜇𑜣) is a socio-traditional festival celebrated by the Tai-Ahom and people of Assam.
+The festival has its roots in the ancestral worship of Confucianism in ancient China, which later developed into the Dam-phi (Ancestor worship) tradition of the Tai people.
+In the tmodern era it's celebrated on the 31st January while initially it's celebrated in the Tai month of Duin-Ha (March–April) of sexagenary cycle.

 Etymology

-Mae Dam Mae Phi is one of the important festival observed by the Tai-Ahom from very ancient times.
-The word ‘Me’ means offerings.
-‘Dam’ means ancestors and ‘Phi’ means gods.
-So the word ‘Mae Dam Mae Phi’ means oblations offered to the Ancestors spirits.
+Me-dam-me-phi is a Tai-Ahom word, Mae (𑜉𑜦𑜧) means offering, Dam (𑜓𑜪) means the dead and Phi (𑜇𑜣) means the god.
+The rituals of the observance of Me Dam Me Phi are written in the book Khyek-lai or Lit Lai Me-Dam-Me-Phi in Tai Ahom language.
+In other Tai groups distant ancestors are referred as'Phi-dam.
+The ancestor worship ceremonies are mainly divided into two categories: the domestic ancestor worship (Dam-phi) and the social festival (Me-dam-me-phi).

 Origin

 The Ahoms have their own tenets and faith.
-From the Ahom Chronicles it can be known that when Lengdon, the king of Mong Phi (The heavenly kingdom), sent two of his grandsons Khunlung and Khunlai to Mong Ri, present Xishuangbanna, China at that moment Ye-Cheng-Pha the God of knowledge advised them to perform Umpha, Phuralong, Mae Dam Mae Phi and Rik-khwan worships in different months of a year on different occasions to pay respect to the Phi-Dam (Ancestral Spirit) and Khwan elements.
+A very important part of this religion is ancestor worship.
+Ancestor worship culture began with the Chinese philosopher Confucius still practiced among the Chinese and the Tai.
+From the Ahom Chronicle Pyen kaka it can be known that when Lengdon, the king of Mong Phi (The heavenly kingdom; Tian), sent two of his grandsons Khunlung and Khunlai to Mong Ri, present Xishuangbanna, China at that moment Ye-Cheng-Pha the ancestor literacist of knowledge advised them to perform Umpha, Phuralong, Mae Dam Mae Phi and Rik-khwan worships in different months of a year on different occasions to pay respect to the Phi-Dam (Ancestral Spirit) and Khwan elements in the month of Duen-Ha.
 Since that day till now Mae Dam Mae Phi has been observed by all the Tai-Ahom.